Tag: great lakes steelhead

 Drift Fishing

 Float rigs with beads, spawn sacs, and nymphs — the most productive technique in high water.
-A center-pin reel provides the most natural drift on rivers like the Salmon River.
-Standard spinning tackle with a fixed float also works well.
+A center-pin reel provides the most natural drift on rivers like the Salmon River and is the dominant gear choice on the rivers where center-pinning is most popular.
+Standard spinning tackle with a fixed float also works and is the more accessible option for anglers without center-pin experience.

 ➜ Steelhead Float Fishing Rig Kit — Buy on Amazon